This Post Last Updated On

 Answer: Modified version of the Linux kernel.

-Question No (5) Apple Inc. was founded by three persons.
-Steve Jobs, Steve Wozniak and who was the 3rd founder of Apple in April 1976?
+Question No (5) Apple Inc. was founded by three persons: Steve Jobs and Steve Wozniak and who was the 3rd founder of Apple Inc. in April 1976?

 Answer: Ronald Wayne.